elliottslaughter/integrity-checker/README.md

 The `asm` feature enables an optimization in the `sha2` crate which makes the SHA2 hash implementation faster.

+## Usage

+To build a database `db.json.gz` from the directory at `path`, run:

+    ick build db path

+There are several operations one can perform on a database.
+To check it directly against the contents of a directory, run:

+    ick check db path

+To diff two databases, run:

+    ick diff db db2

+To verify the validity of the checksums on a database, run:

+    ick selfcheck db

 ## Format

 See the [format description](FORMAT.md).